parkeraddison/nasa-filesystem-benchmarks/NAS/README.md

 The following scripts are currently included in this directory:
 - `ior-atloc.sh` -- loads dependencies and runs a small IOR test starting in whichever directory the `qsub` command was run from.
+- `ior-sweep.sh` -- runs multiple IOR tests sweeping over a single parameter specified in `parameter_sweep.py`.
+Uses whichever directory the `qsub` command was run from.

 ## Running